shivannis/xandr-docs-public/xandr-docs/curate/understanding-the-debug-auction.md

 ## Override Microsoft Advertising browser cookie

 When debugging a particular ad campaign, it may help that your browser's cookie contains or excludes the specific user criteria being targeting (e.g. country or segment).
-Please see the below table for information on how to view/modify your cookie.
+See the below table for information on how to view/modify your cookie.

 > [!IMPORTANT]
 > If using the cookie viewer, you must include your member ID and dongle.
 This ensures you will only see the segments that belong to your member.
 You can click on the **Debug** button on any placement and to see your member ID and dongle in the querystring.